n-raine/rp2350-powman-sleep/README.md

 I feel like that's a fair trade-off really.
 A couple hundred bytes of code in exchange for a cheaper microcontroller.

 Will this change in the future?
-Who knows, maybe the third series of RP microcontrollers will have automatic sleep so we don't need to do all of this, but that's a long way away, so I won't hold by breath.
+Who knows, maybe a third series of RP microcontrollers will have automatic sleep so we don't need to do all of this, but that's a long way away, so I won't hold by breath.